Vladimir9595/3D-Portfolio/README.md

 ## Add the i18next library

-We can install the library with the command :
+We can install the library with the command below :

 ```bash
 npm install --legacy-peer-deps i18next --save